There's No Place Like Home (Once Upon a Time): Cultural references

-Production

-It was hinted on March 10, 2014, that the producers may be looking ahead at incorporating characters from the films The Princess and the Frog, Brave, and Frozen in future episodes, possibly towards the end of the third season if they get the green light from Disney.
+It was hinted on March 10, 2014, that the producers may be looking ahead at incorporating characters from the films The Princess and the Frog (2009), Brave (2012), and Frozen (2013) in future episodes, possibly towards the end of the third season if they get the green light from Disney.
 This was evidenced by the final minutes of the episode, which sets up a new story arc based on Frozen in the fourth season.
 The utilization of characters from the former two films would come in season seven and season five respectively.

 Reception

 Ratings

 The episode, along with "Snow Drifts," pulled in respectable numbers, placing a 2.3/7 with 6.80 million viewers tuning in (as they were combined as a two-hour episode), winning in both the 8 pm and 9 pm timeslots.
 This marks an increase in the 18-49 demographic from the previous episode, but a decrease in overall viewership.
 It also matches the 18-49 rating of the second-season finale; however, it also marked a decrease in overall viewers, as the second-season finale was watched by 7.33 million viewers.
 The show placed first not only in its timeslot and for the night of broadcast, but it also placed eleventh for the week.

 2.59 million viewers watched the episode via DVR, bringing the total to 9.39 million viewers, and bringing the total 18-49 rating to 3.5.

 In Canada, the episode was watched through CTV by 1.489 million viewers, placing third for the night and twenty-second for the week.